BRCA1 and BRCA2 gene testing

 - This does not mean you have cancer, or even that you will get cancer.
 This means you are at a higher risk of getting cancer.

 - This also means you can or could have passed this mutation on to your children.
-Each time you have a child there is a 1 in 2 chance your child will get the mutation you have.
+Each time you have a child there is a 50% chance that your child will get the mutation you have.

 When you know you are at higher risk of developing cancer, you can decide if you will do anything differently.